 I’ve yet to find anyone who has not fallen under Prague’s spell.
 It is simply the most delightful city.
 Even on a cold day when the wind nips at your face and fog is threatening to blanket the spring day, the place reaches out to delight and entrance with her hidden nooks and cobbled streets; a market place, tulips in bloom, a river winding into a golden distance.

 The Art Deco Imperial Hotel proved a perfect starting point.
 Situated in the old town, it’s just a short walk to many nearby sights, such as the Old town Square, St Vitus Cathedral, the famed astronomical clock, even Charles Bridge.
-(It looked a far distance on the map, but the bridge was only some 10 minutes away.)Trams ran just outside, and the concierge was an absolute delight in organising a car to help us take my mum (age 86) around – we simply rang from wherever we ended up, and shortly our escort home would arrive.
+It’s even close to all those delights not to miss but which guide books never have room to mention (It looked a far distance on the map, but the bridge was only some 10 minutes away.)Trams ran just outside, and the concierge was an absolute delight in organising a car to help us take my mum (age 86) around – we simply rang from wherever we ended up, and shortly our escort home would arrive.

 The first reference to a building here dates back to 1383; by 1730 it had become an inn known as The Black Eagle (a cheerful-sounding watering hole).
 In the 19th C it was owned by a famous Czech writer Vojtech Naprstek; in the early 20th C one of the city’s most famous sons, the writer Franz Kafka, stayed here.
 (When will they say that of me?)